aica-wavelab/tech-crash-course/content/tutorials/tutorials.md

 {: .note-title }
 > Important note
 >
-> This section contains the tutorials of the class and will be significantly updated until the beginning of the course.
+> This section contains the tutorials of the class and will be updated before and during the course